Request quote

 A few centuries later, other materials started making their way to the market—Orangeburg pipe was popular as late as 1970 but was soon replaced by cast iron which had a much longer life expectancy.
 Cast iron was then replaced by materials we are more familiar with today: steel, stainless steel and copper.

-Unlike pipe, tubing is used in building structures, bridges, automative frames and support skeletons—anything basically driven by structural integrity.
+Unlike pipe, tubing is used in building structures, bridges, automotive frames and support skeletons—anything basically driven by structural integrity.
 Because tubing is so key in developing support and structural integrity, manufacturing standards are usually much more stringent, which leads to higher priced goods; which is, in fact, where the crossover and misunderstandings begin to materialize.

 Generally speaking, round pipe can be safely substituted for round tube on smaller-sized structural applications.
 Because pipe is usually cheaper than tube, manufacturers started making substitutions or even specifying substitutions to, of course, save money.